 One last thing to examine is the ubiquitous claim about outsourcing the effects to a Mexican company.
 Although both Jeff Morrow and Mara Corday mentioned this nebulous Mexican effort in their interviews with Tom Weaver, the special effects are actually credited to three men: Ralph Hammeras, George Teague, and Lawrence Butler (who goes uncredited in the opening titles).
 As pointed out by genre historian Bill Warren, these technicians had all worked on more expensive A-pictures.
 Indeed, Butler is credited for special effects on Casablanca (1942), while Teague worked on the visual effects for 20,000 Leagues Under the Sea (1954).
+Granted, “special effects” credits at the time often referred to pyrotechnics and other on-set effects (as opposed to stop-motion, for example) but their involvement is still worth considering.
 So, who’s right and who’s wrong?
 Did Katzman indeed outsource to a Mexican company?
 We may never know, but by at least presenting “all the evidence” (as Criswell would say), we can understand films like The Giant Claw unbound from sensational or belittling rumours.

 THE FILM AS A WHOLE